AI in Mental Health: Key Advances Changing Therapy in 2024

 Interactive Features

 Chatbots typically provide a range of interactive features.
-For example, it could help set a goal like "exercise for 30 minutes, three times a week" and provide regular reminders and encouragement.
+For example, a bot could help the user set a goal like "exercise for 30 minutes, three times a week" and provide regular reminders and encouragement.
 If the user struggles to adhere to the schedule, the bot can suggest corrections.

 The bot may also guide the user to establish a bedtime routine and provide guided progressive muscle relaxation sessions or short breathing exercises to quickly alleviate stress.